helabenkhalfallah/x-drag-toolbox/README.md

 x-drag-toolbox use a grid of 24 columns.

-x-drag-toolbox is fully written using JS and React !
+x-drag-toolbox is fully written using Javascript and React !

 ![x-drag-toolbox help](x-drag-help.png)

-## Why x-drag-toolbox?
+**x-drag-toolbox :**
-- For developers who want to start web development with React and they dont know from where begin.
+- Can help developers who want to start web development with React and don't know where to start.
 - It's like a sketching tool.
+- It's like an IDE.

 ## Next steps :
 - Editable code : code -> design.